pyrevo/ClusterScan/README.md

 - **clustermean**: divides the genome in sliding windows and calculates, for each category, the mean number of features and the standard deviation for each accession.
 After that, clustermean searches for those windows showing a Z-score bigger than a given value, i.e. containing a number of features higher or equal to the relation _mean+n*stdv_ in which *n* can be set by the user (p: --seed).
 Thus, the seed parameter set the number of standard deviations to identify a window which serves as the beginning of the cluster.
 After this step, the algorithm similarly tries to extend the cluster in both the directions starting from the seed using the same relation _mean+n*stdv_ in which *n* can be set again by the user (p: --extension).
 Thus, the extension parameter set the number of standard deviations to identify the window(s) which serve to extend the cluster.
 Lastly, clustermean trims the clusters in order to replace the cluster start/end represented by the most 5' feature start and the most 3' feature end respectively.

 ## Local installation:
-ClusterScan can be installed locally or used in a Docker container.
-Continue reading here the instructions to locally install the tool on your own machine.
+ClusterScan can be installed locally or used in a docker container.
+Continue reading below to locally install the tool on your own machine or you can find docker instructions [here](https://github.com/pyrevo/ClusterScan/wiki/Docker-Installation).
 ClusterScan requires [Python](https://www.python.org/downloads/release/python-2714/) (v2.7.x).
 [Bedtools](https://github.com/arq5x/bedtools2) (v2.25.0+) and [R](https://www.r-project.org/) (v3.0.0+) are needed to be in the user path.
 In order to draw high quality clusters distributions for features in the top 10 clusters (by number of features) found, it is also required to install the R library [ggplot2](http://ggplot2.org/) (v2.0.0+).

 ### Installing Bedtools
 To install bedtools you need to download the package via GitHub and compile from source: